bensutherland/amplitools/20_docs/README_mhap.md

 _If identifying new variants_
 vcflib `https://github.com/vcflib/vcflib`
 freebayes (use apt-get)
 also installed from github to get the freebayes-parallel script.
 The main freebayes binary did not seem to be included with the github install.

 #### General Comments ####
-There are two approaches that can be taken: (1) uses the variantCaller variants that are output by TorrentSuite software (ThermoFisher); and (2) identifies new variants.
+There are two approaches that can be taken:
+(1) use the variantCaller SNPs output by TorrentSuite software (ThermoFisher); and
+(2) identify new variants based on alignments against a ref genome.

 Both approaches share some commonalities, and the two approaches are described below, indicated where the two approaches diverge.

 #### 00. Prepare data
 The input sequence data for the pipeline will be in either fastq or bam format.
 Put these files in the folder `12_input_mhap`.

-If the input data is in bam format, proceed to (01) below, and if it is in fastq format already, proceed to step (02).
+If the input data is in bam format, proceed to [Step 01](#01-convert-from-bam-to-fq) below to convert to fastq format.
+If the input data is in fastq format, skip Step 01 and proceed to [Step 02](#02-quality-check-sequence-data).

 If you plan to use the **variantCaller identified variants**, put the compressed VCF files (.vcf.gz), one per individual, and the accompanying index file (.vcf.gz.tbi) in the folder `12_input_mhap`.